-If so, you’re probably wondering what went wrong, what caused it to what work and perhaps, what if anything can you do differently next time?
+If so, you're probably wondering what went wrong, what caused it to, what works, and perhaps, what if anything can you do differently next time?

 If your IVF cycle failed I have some good news and some bad news.

 'IVF Cannot Fix You Up'

 These are the words of an Australian reproductive biologist Prof. John Aitken quoted in an article published in the Sydney Morning Herald.

 The average age of women in IVF is 36/37 years.
 If you’re contemplating a family when you’re close to the edge, IVF cannot fix you up.- Prof. John Aitken, reproductive biologist, University of Newcastle

 Because ART procedures including IVF, IUI and ICSI cannot 'fix' the underlying causes of infertility.
 Rather, ART procedures aim to circumvent the problem and force a successful conception, albeit with mixed results.